-This junior racquet is the alternate to the Wilson’s best-selling adult version of the same and good for somewhat advance junior players or who are in game quite for some time.
-It’s best kids tennis racquet that can lead game to upward of your junior champion.
+This junior racquet is the alternate to Wilson’s best-selling adult version of the same and is good for somewhat advanced junior players or who are in-game quiet for some time.
+It’s the best kids tennis racquet that can lead the game to upward of your junior champion.

-It can help junior to produce power from baseline which can make difference in game.
-It’s available in different sizes and colors for the wide variety and choice.
-Size is written at the bottom of head and logo is printed inside head.
+It can help junior to produce power from baseline which can make difference in-game.
+It’s available in different sizes and colors for a wide variety and choices.
+Size is written at the bottom of the head and the logo is printed inside the head.